eroc123/obsidian-notes/Physics/17 - Oscillations/Forced vibrations and resonance.md

 	- max amplitude decreases,
 	- peak of amplitude becomes wider.
 - the **sharpness** of resonance decreases as **degree of damping** increases.
+- **sharpness** refers to how quickly the amplitude of oscillations decays as you move to either side of the peak.